-During 2023, several actions on the marine survey have
+During 2023, several actions on the marine survey have progressed:

-- A preliminary environmental risk assessment was carried out, using data from previous work, and including the results of the modelling. - Carrying out sampling campaigns and environmental measurements in the marine environment.
+- Modelling of the dispersion of liquid effluents in the marine environment at Safi and Jorf Lasfar. - A preliminary environmental risk assessment was carried out, using data from previous work, and including the results of the modelling. - Carrying out sampling campaigns and environmental measurements in the marine environment.